-Atelier Arth is a place for reflecting on the relationship between space technology and society, and how to bridge the growing divide between the two.
+Atelier Arth is a safe place for reflecting on the relationship between technologies and societies, and how to bridge the growing divide between these two realms.

-Any technological application needs to be designed keeping in mind the end-user: the social and cultural challenges, which often cannot be overlooked when implementing a complicated albeit well-meaning technological system.
+Any technological application needs to be designed keeping in mind the end-user: the social and cultural challenges often cannot be overlooked when implementing a complicated, albeit well-meaning, technological solution.

 Atelier Arth's logo is inspired by the Assamese letter for the sound "a" : অ